Leigh Finke: Trans refuge bill

 Finke authored legislation that would protect people in the state and those traveling to Minnesota to receive gender-affirming care and has consistently opposed Republican efforts to ban transgender healthcare in the state.
 During a House floor debate on an amendment to ban transgender healthcare, Finke said: "You want to ban gender-affirming care for minors.
 What you want to do is you want to make sure minors never grow up to be me".
 She has also spoken about the need to remove barriers to access to healthcare, including by increasing health insurance coverage.

 Finke sponsored an executive order protecting access to gender-affirming care for Minnesotans, which Governor Tim Walz signed on March 8, 2023.
 Her bill to protect access to gender-affirming care, the "Trans Refuge Bill", passed the House on March 24, 2023, after five hours of debate and was signed into law by Walz on April 27.

 Other political positions

 Finke is pro-choice and supports removing limitations on abortions in the state.
 She also supports increasing education funding, including raising teacher pay and increasing special education and mental health support.

+In 2025, Finke proposed a bill requiring free water at ticketed events with over 100 attendees, in an effort to prevent heat-related injuries after an outdoor food festival in Minneapolis during a 2023 heat wave initially had no water available to the public.